The Prom (musical): Act One

-The musical opens on Broadway, where Eleanor!: The Eleanor Roosevelt Story is celebrating its opening night with its lead cast members Dee Dee Allen and Barry Glickman ("Changing Lives").
+Eleanor!: The Eleanor Roosevelt Story is celebrating its opening night on Broadway with its lead cast members Dee Dee Allen and Barry Glickman ("Changing Lives").
 The musical is bashed by The New York Times because Dee Dee and Barry are self-absorbed narcissists who do not understand their characters, and the show closes the same night.
 To improve their image, the actors decide to take up "a cause" that will make them appear selfless.
 They team up with two other washed-up actors — Trent Oliver, a Juilliard School graduate down on his luck who has just been cast in the non-Equity tour of Godspell, and Angie Dickinson, a life-long chorus girl who just quit after 20 years in the musical Chicago.
 Searching on Twitter, they find Emma, an Indiana teenager whose prom has been cancelled because she wanted to bring her girlfriend as her date.
 Seizing the opportunity, the actors decide to go to Indiana to help ("Changing Lives (Reprise)").

 In Indiana, Emma faces bullying, but she reminds herself that not everyone is this cruel ("Just Breathe").
 Mr. Hawkins, the school principal and Emma's ally, informs her that he has spoken to the state attorney general in hopes of reinstating the prom.
 The school holds a meeting with the homophobic PTA, but just as Emma and Mr. Hawkins begin to make progress, Dee Dee, Barry, Angie, and Trent barge in with protest signs in support of Emma.
 Dee Dee reminds everyone what a good person she is for doing this while claiming that this isn't about herself.
 Emma feels humiliated ("It's Not About Me").

 After the meeting, it is revealed that the girl Emma wants to take to prom is Alyssa, a popular but closeted student and the daughter of Mrs. Greene, the head of the PTA.
 The two argue as Alyssa blames Emma for all the publicity around the prom but Emma reassures her that she didn't want this and just wants to be with her ("Dance with You").
 The actors attempt to hold a rally to inspire action for Emma but can only book the halftime show at a monster truck rally.
 They perform alongside the non-Equity tour cast of Godspell ("The Acceptance Song").
 Their performance is unsuccessful as the crowd boos them offstage.